Your Cart

 Trichomoniasis vs yeast infections

 A vaginal yeast infection, also known as vaginal candidiasis, is a type of fungal infection that occurs when there is a Candida overgrowth.
 Candida is a type of fungus that is naturally present in the body but can overgrow under certain conditions, such as after taking antibiotics, during pregnancy, or when the immune system is weakened.
-Although uncomfortable, yeast infections are generally not serious and can be treated effectively.

 • Vulvar and vaginal irritation or itching